zenzue/Webhook-Logger/README.md

 ## Log File

-All data is saved in:
+All captured data is saved in:
 ```
 logs/payloads.log
 ```

+View logs in the browser via `/view` or monitor the file directly.

 ---

 ## Notes

-- You can tunnel this using `ngrok` to receive data from remote browsers.
+- You can use Ngrok to make the webhook reachable from the internet.
-- Default port is `8080`, change as needed in `app.run()`.
+- Adjust `app.run()` if you want to change the default port from `8080`.
+- Auto-refresh interval and scroll height can be configured in the HTML template.

 ---